 For natural reasons, grass-fed butter-made grass-fed clarified butter or ghee contains a better nutritional profile than ghee prepared from regular butter.
 As a raw ingredient, if we compare grass-fed butter vs regular butter, grass-fed butter is a safer choice.

 Grass-fed cows are not treated with antibiotics, growth hormone-based medicines, or steroids.
 New Zealand made grass-fed ghee is a Non-GMO product, no matter it is officially certified or not.

 Also, the colour, texture, and aroma of grass-fed butter are always superior to regular butter; consumer choice is mostly to go for grass-fed butter for the better scale of health benefits if the available choice is grass-fed butter vs regular butter.

-Therefore, regular butter preparation is not that organized and quality assured, as impacts produced in ghee using regular butter.
+However, regular butter preparation is not that organized and quality assured, as impacts produced in ghee using regular butter.
 Mnaufactureres therefore opt for grass fed butter if they has to choose from grass fed butter vs regular butter.

-Consumers may wonder how grass-fed butter is related to clarified butter, and between grass-fed butter and grass-fed ghee clarified butter, which one is a better butter.
+Consumers may wonder how grass-fed butter is related to clarified butter, and for grass-fed butter vs regular butter, which one is a better butter.
 Grass fed butter offers grass-fed goodness which makes is a better option than regular butter.

 Both grass-fed clarified butter and grass-fed butter are dairy cooking oils, holding almost the same nutrients.

-Although grass-fed clarified butter is cooked by boiling grass-fed butter, there is some marked difference between dairy products.
+Although grass-fed clarified butter is cooked by boiling grass-fed butter, there is some marked difference between these two dairy products.